mattyoung101/omicron/omicontrol/README.md

 cause all manner of platform specific issues with JavaFX.

 ### Linux
-- Distro: KDE neon
+- Distro: KDE neon and Linux Mint
 - Tested on a normal DPI monitor, scaling is fine
 - Frequent bug where dialogue boxes will show up incredibly small (with no content).
 Workaround is to press ALT+F4 and try again, it will eventually pop up.
 - Linux is fully supported because it's my development machine.
-I only use KDE, but GTK-based desktop environments should be supported too.
+Both KDE and GTK environments appear to work correctly.

 ### Windows 10
 - Tested on a high DPI display, scaling is bugged if you use Windows' fantastically named "make everything bigger" setting.